Croatian Alphabet and Pronunciation Guide for English Speakers

 The Croatian alphabet consists of 30 letters and is based on the Latin script.
 It includes several special characters with diacritics that represent unique sounds not found in English.
 Understanding these letters and their pronunciation is essential for learning Croatian effectively.

-Letters in the Croatian Alphabet
+The Letters of the Croatian Alphabet

-The Croatian alphabet includes the following letters: A, B, C, Č, Ć, D, Dž, Đ, E, F, G, H, I, J, K, L, Lj, M, N, Nj, O, P, R, S, Š, T, U, V, Z, Ž. Some letters like Dž, Lj, and Nj are considered single letters despite being two characters.
+- A, B, C, Č, Ć, D, Dž, Đ, E, F, G, H, I, J, K, L, Lj, M, N, Nj, O, P, R, S, Š, T, U, V, Z, Ž

-Special Characters and Diacritics
+Special Letters and Digraphs

 Pronunciation Guide for English Speakers

-Vowels
+Vowels in Croatian

 - A – pronounced as /a/ like 'a' in 'father'